 "The changes made to the C-Class have turned it into a real contender.
 Quality, efficiency and power have all been improved, making it a superb all-rounder."

-Capturing some of the effortless luxury of the bigger Mercedes S-Class, the baby C-Class is very comfortable whether you’re driving or being driven.
-The Executive SE is a relaxed motorway cruiser, with softer suspension than the firm AMG Sport models.
-Avoid the entry-level petrol and diesel engines and you’ll also find it remarkably quiet, with minimal wind or road noise disturbing the interior.
-There's plenty of space inside for passengers, but although the driver's seat comes with plenty of adjustment, rear passengers may find the firm seats a little wearing over longer journeys.
-If you opt for the AMG Sport or AMG Sport Plus models, the stiffer suspension and bigger alloy wheels make the car more fun to drive, but can make the C-Class feel slightly unsettled over ruts and bumps.
+The C-Class has carried over some of the effortless luxury on offer inside its big brother, the Mercedes S-Class.
+It doesn’t matter whether you’re driving or are lucky enough to be being driven, it is comfortable and luxurious at all times.
+The entry-level Executive SE proves to be a calm, relaxing motorway cruiser, offering softer suspension than the stiffer AMG Sport performance models.
+We’d recommend avoiding the entry-level petrol and diesel engine if you want proper peace and quiet, but otherwise there's remarkably little wind and road noise audible inside.
+There's plenty of space inside the sleek dimension, but passengers in the back may find the somewhat hard seats a bit uncomfortable over long drives.
+And, if you choose the AMG Sport or AMG Sport Plus models, the firmer suspension and larger alloy wheels make the car more fun and engaging to drive but also make the C-Class’ ride quite unsettled and uncomfortable over bumps and potholes.